abrignoni/RLEAPP/README.md

 # RLEAPP
-Rndroid Logs Events And Protobuf Parser
+Returns Logs Events And Protobuf Parser

 If you want to contribute hit me up on twitter: https://twitter.com/AlexisBrignoni